swanjeng/arduino_environmental_data_collection/README.md

 4. an SD card module
 5. a BME280 air pressure sensor
 6. a pushbutton
-7. an LED or, if using Uno R4 WiFi or Uno Q, built-in LED matrix
+7. an LED or, if using Uno R4 WiFi, built-in LED matrix
 8. a 1k ohms resistor if using an LED
 9. jumper wires
 10. a breadboard